arcanus55/neodigm55/README.md

 # Simple JavaScript Popups micro-library | Small & Fast

+Neodigm 55 is different.
+It's an eclectic JavaScript UX micro-library.
+The lightweight components come together in a unique way that makes your website playful, fun, and bounceproof.

+Neodigm 55 is low-code, performant, accessible, and .
+Because it’s so easy to get started it is the perfect solution for quick landing pages, business accelerators, or event sites.

 An eclectic low-code vanilla [JavaScript UX micro-library](https://thescottkrause.com/emerging_tech/neodigm55_ux_library/) for those that defiantly think for themselves.

-Neodigm 55 is low-code, performant, accessible, and open source.
-Because it’s so easy to get started it is the perfect solution for quick landing pages or event sites.

 # Getting Started